bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 session context is to make the Tornado HTTP request object available to the application as ``session_context.request``.
 Due to an incompatibility issue with the usage of ``--num-procs`` the HTTP request is not made available directly.
-Instead only the ``arguments`` attribute is available in full and and only the subset of ``cookies`` and ``headers`` which are allowed by the ``--include-headers``, ``--exclude-headers``, ``--include-cookies`` and ``--exclude-cookies`` are made available.
+Instead only the ``arguments`` attribute is available in full and only the subset of ``cookies`` and ``headers`` which are allowed by the ``--include-headers``, ``--exclude-headers``, ``--include-cookies`` and ``--exclude-cookies`` are made available.
 Attempting to access any other attribute on ``request`` will